Greetings! I'm here today to help prevent your beloved comic

-This is the exact way I submit books to

-CBCS or CGC or my convention facilitator, Trinity I will provide links to everything I have purchased on ebay. buy your shipping supplies on ebay.
+This is the exact way I submit books to CBCS or CGC or a convention facilitator.
+I will provide links to everything I have purchased on ebay.
+Always buy your shipping supplies on ebay.
 It's the cheapeast and quickest way to ship your books.